 However, it is not only the natural resources and the primary sector that are important: New Zealand can also count on an internationally recognised film industry, without forgetting the importance of the construction and infrastructure sector.

-Special attention will be paid to these sectors during the Belgian economic mission to New Zealand chaired by HRH Prince Philippe from 27 to 30 November 2012.
+During the economic mission to New Zealand, which was chaired by HRH Prince Philip from 27 to 30 November 2012, special attention was paid to these sectors.

-This study was realised on the occasion of the Belgian economic mission to Australia and New Zealand in November 2012.
+This study was realised on the occasion of the Belgian economic mission to New Zealand in November 2012.

 Document only available in French and Dutch.